resys-io/elb_cognito_plug/README.md

 Defaults to `true`.
 - `:has_group` - requires the user to have the given group, otherwise the request will be denied
 - `:assign_to` - assigns the decoded JWT data to the given atom
+- `:handle_error` - allows you to customize what to do when an error happens.
+Default behaviour is to return 401 with an empty body.
+Possible error reasons: `:missing_headers`, `:missing_group`
 - `:keys_module` - allows you to define custom key-fetching behaviour.
 Default behaviour pulls key from AWS with Tesla and caches them in ETS.
 See `ELBCognitoPlug.Cognito.Keys` and `ELBCognitoPlug.Cognito.TeslaCachedKeys`